 Bring a large pot of salted water to a boil.
 Add the potatoes and cook for 15 to 20 minutes until tender.
 Drain the potatoes.
 Return the potatoes to the same pot.
 Mash the potatoes with a masher.
 Add the milk.
 Stir until the potatoes are smooth and creamy (you can use an electric hand mixer if preferred).
 Stir in 1 cup of parmesan cheese.
 Season to taste with salt and pepper.
 Leave the potatoes in the pot.
 Set aside.

 Meanwhile, in a large saute pan, heat 1 tablespoon of olive oil over medium heat.
 Add the onion and a pinch of salt and pepper.
 Cook the onion for about 5 minutes until softened.
 Add the garlic and cook for 30 seconds until fragrant.
-Add the kale and chicken broth.
+Add the kale and broth.
 Cook for 3 to 5 minutes, stirring occasionally until wilted.
 Add the kale mixture to the mashed potatoes.
 Stir until combined.
 Transfer the potato mixture to the prepared baking dish.
 Sprinkle the remaining 1/4 cup of parmesan cheese and bread crumbs over the potatoes.
 Drizzle with the remaining 1 tablespoon of olive oil.

 Bake uncovered for about 15 minutes until the top is golden.
 Season with salt and pepper to taste and serve.